MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/Appendix-L--Events-to-Monitor.md

 author: Femila
 ---
 # Appendix L: Events to Monitor

+>Applies To: Windows Server Technical Preview

 ## Appendix L: Events to Monitor
 The following table lists events that you should monitor in your environment, according to the recommendations provided in [Monitoring Active Directory for Signs of Compromise](../../ad-ds/plan/security-best-practices/Monitoring-Active-Directory-for-Signs-of-Compromise.md).
-In the following table, the ‚ÄúCurrent Windows Event ID‚Äù column lists the event ID as it is implemented in versions of Windows and Windows Server that are currently in mainstream support.
+In the following table, the ìCurrent Windows Event IDî column lists the event ID as it is implemented in versions of Windows and Windows Server that are currently in mainstream support.

-The ‚ÄúLegacy Windows Event ID‚Äù column lists the corresponding event ID in legacy versions of Windows such as client computers running Windows XP or earlier and servers running Windows Server 2003 or earlier.
-The ‚ÄúPotential Criticality‚Äù column identifies whether the event should be considered of low, medium, or high criticality in detecting attacks, and the ‚ÄúEvent Summary‚Äù column provides a brief description of the event.
+The ìLegacy Windows Event IDî column lists the corresponding event ID in legacy versions of Windows such as client computers running Windows XP or earlier and servers running Windows Server 2003 or earlier.
+The ìPotential Criticalityî column identifies whether the event should be considered of low, medium, or high criticality in detecting attacks, and the ìEvent Summaryî column provides a brief description of the event.

 A potential criticality of High means that one occurrence of the event should be investigated.
 Potential criticality of Medium or Low means that these events should only be investigated if they occur unexpectedly or in numbers that significantly exceed the expected baseline in a measured period of time.
 All organizations should test these recommendations in their environments before creating alerts that require mandatory investigative responses.
 Every environment is different, and some of the events ranked with a potential criticality of High may occur due to other harmless events.